MatthewLi-UW/Racket-Recall/README.md

 # Racket
-A summary of some key concepts I've learned in Racket
+A summary of some key concepts I've learned in Racket for future or others' reference